lautarodragan/lautarodragan/README.md

 🌱 The main things I'm continuously learning about are *functional programming* and *blockchains*, Bitcoin and Ethereum mainly.
 I've also grown an interest in cryptography.

 📖 I write about JavaScript, software architecture, crypto-currencies an more: https://tarokun.io.

+💪 I'm currently working at Amazon.
+If you'd like to get in touch with me, message me over [LinkedIn](https://linkedin.com/in/lautarodragan)!